preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 3. Drag and drop one or more documents to the upload window.
 4. Click "Upload Files" to start the upload.

-When the upload is finished you can see the file(s) in the Appendices list for the document, for example:
+When the upload is finished the file(s) is visible in the Appendices list for the document, for example:

 .. image:: upload-appendices-2.png